 Aside from state preemption laws, there are other limits on labor peace agreements.
-For example, the labor peace ordinance in Washington, DC, notes, as do most such ordinances, that a proprietary interest is not established simply by the fact that the city collects general tax revenue from a business or has authority over zoning, permits, and licenses.52
+For example, the labor peace ordinance in Washington, DC, notes, as do most such ordinances, that a proprietary interest is not established simply by the fact that the city collects general tax revenue from a business or has authority over zoning, permits, and licenses.48

-In addition, as referenced earlier, the attempt by Milwaukee County to impose a labor peace ordinance on private sector firms contracting to provide transportation and other services for elderly and disabled county residents was struck down as being an attempt to regulate labor policy rather than an exercise in market participation.
-The Court of Appeals for the Seventh Circuit found that a local government's "spending power may not be used as a pretext for regulating labor relations."
-In particular, the Court found that since contractors performed work for unrelated private sector entities as well as the county, Milwaukee County's ordinance attempted to regulate behavior governed by the NLRA, and as such was preempted.
+In addition, an attempt by Milwaukee County to impose a labor peace ordinance on private sector firms contracting to provide transportation and other services for elderly and disabled county residents was struck down as being an attempt to regulate labor policy rather than an exercise in market participation.
+The Court of Appeals for the Seventh Circuit found that a local government's "spending power may not be used as a pretext for regulating labor relations."49 In particular, the Court found that since contractors performed work for unrelated private sector entities as well as the county, Milwaukee County's ordinance attempted to regulate behavior governed by the NLRA, and as such was preempted.
+Depending on the content of a labor peace ordinance, other federal preemption challenges may apply.50